 Medicare nutrition coverage for dialysis

 If you are on dialysis in the United States, your insurance covers your dietitian visits at your dialysis clinic.
-Dialysis dietitians are very busy and must see many patients, so be sure to communicate with your dietitian when you have a question!
+Dialysis dietitians are very busy and usually see a lot of patients, so be sure to communicate with your dietitian when you have a question!
 We love when our patients want to see us!

 How to find a dietitian nutritionist that takes your health insurance